StellaLiu233/StellaLiu233/README.md

 - 👋 Hi, I’m @StellaLiu233
 - 👀 I’m interested in getting As :"(
-- 🌱 I’m currently learning computer science principles html
+- 🌱 I’m currently learning computer science principles
 - 💞️ I’m looking to collaborate on CSP Web Project
 - 📫 How to reach me *sstella@gmail.com